flabbet/hashcode_2020_qualification/README.md

 Google Hash Code 2020 Qualification Round solution

 My team was just me and my friend, this solution scored 15,273,083 points.
 We finished 5414. in the world and 127.
 In Poland.
+I managed to bump score to 23 million points in extended round.

 Repo contains Problem statement in root folder and input files + output files in bin/Debug